a b o u t

 J e s s i e Y o u n g

-I’m thinking about dance as a cultural practice, suffused with myths, narratives and ideologies about gender, sexuality, race, empire and class.
-I’m thinking about what form my dance practice takes as I reflect on the kinesthetic history of my movement training.
+I’m thinking about dance as a cultural practice, suffused with myths, narratives and ideologies about gender, sexuality, race, hierarchy and class.
+I’m thinking about what form my dance practice takes as I reflect on the kinesthetic history of my movement and what it looks like to continually “read” my training.
 I’m thinking about what form de-colonizing dance practice takes, to work against white supremacist, capitalist, patriarchal and racist structures embedded inside Westernized dance forms.
 I’m thinking about my training as a result of those structures and how that training (specifically through women I grew up with as teachers in Port Angeles, Washington) is also part of my history, story and identity.
-I’m thinking about dance class as a container for shift.
+I’m thinking about the lineage of teachers I am indebted to.
+I’m thinking about how ideas move through my body.
 I’m thinking about dance class as a body of people acting collectively.
 I’m thinking about dance class as the activity that gets me out of bed, out of my apartment and into myself; a place of joy and challenge.
-I’m thinking about how dance is also spiritual for me, even though I don’t identify with belonging to a named religious practice.
+I’m thinking about how dance is also spiritual for me.
 I’m thinking about the importance of a committed physical practice, based in rigor and discipline.
-I’m thinking about virtuosic movement, and permission to desire “excelling” inside of a form.
-I’m thinking about how being a person in the world and a dancer are simultaneous realities and how the heart of dance practice is a recognition and practice of existing in multiple simultaneous realities.
+I’m thinking about what dance can do.

 My work has been presented by Pieter Performance Space, Danspace Project (DraftWork) , New York Live Arts (Fresh Tracks Artist in Residence), FringeArts, The Current Sessions, Festival International de Teatro Susana Alexander (Mexico), Fleet Moves Dance Festival (Cape Cod), Krannert Center for the Performing Arts (Illinois), the Domestic Performance Agency and extensively in Chicago with institutions such as Links Hall, Chicago Home Theater Festival, Chicago Dance Crash, and The Inconvenience.
 I was New York Live Arts Fresh Tracks Artist for 2017-18, collaborating on a duet with Jasmine Hearn and an Artist-in-Residence at Brooklyn Studios for Dance (Spring 2018 - Winter 2019).
 My sensibilities as a choreographer and dancer continue to be shaped by the artists I work with - most recently with Abby Z and the New Utility, Julie Mayo and Stephanie Acosta.
 Additionally, I have performed and collaborated in the works of The Seldoms, Kristina Isabelle Dance Company, Khecari Dance Theater, The Moving Architects, The Space/Movement Project, The Space We Make, Julie Mayo, Stephanie Acosta, Nico Brown, Sara Gurevich and Erin Kilmurray among others.
 I hold a BFA from the University of Utah and an MFA from the University of Illinois Urbana – Champaign.
 In addition to my work as a choreographer, dancer and dance teacher I also work as a freelance pilates and yoga instructor.